MRC-CSO-SPHSU/MiniDemographicABM.jl/README.md

 ### Title

-MiniDemographicABM.jl: A simplified agent based model of UK demography for exploring Agents.jl Julia package
+MiniDemographicABM.jl: A simplified agent based model of UK demography based on the Agents.jl Julia package

 ### Description
 A simplified Agent-Based demographic model.
 Individiuals of a population are subject to deaths, births, marriages and divorces.